 When in doubt, investigate.
 The cost of an unnecessary investigation is a fraction of the cost of defending an allegation that you failed to investigate when you should have.

-A defensible investigation follows a consistent, documented process.
+A credible investigation follows a consistent, documented process — one an independent reviewer can follow from evidence to findings.
 Courts and tribunals evaluate not just whether you investigated, but how.
+Our employer-side Ontario workplace investigation process explains how a potential external mandate is screened, scoped and assigned.

 Step 1: Intake and assessment.
 Receive the complaint, assess urgency, and determine whether interim measures are needed (separation of parties, temporary reassignment, leave).
 Do not make conclusions at intake.
 Document everything from the first conversation.